 Here are a few helpful action steps you can take to not only surviving but thriving this holiday season:

 Physical activity is one of the best ways to elevate your mood and reduce anxiety.
-Physical activity releases endorphins elevating your mood, while also helping to calm the brain’s fight or flight response system.
-Get a jump on all those “new year new body” goals by getting active now.
+For example, you may want to look into considering tennis lessons.
+Physical activity releases endorphins elevating your mood, while also helping to calm the brains fight or flight response system.
+Get a jump on all those new year new body goals by getting active now.

 If possible, consider a brisk 45 minute walk each day.
 Better yet, dance that pain away, sweat it out with a YouTube workout or grab a friend and take a class.